Your expert Málaga itinerary: 3 days of perfection

 Morning

 Begin your day with a guided tour of the old town.
-It’s possible to book a variety of interesting tours in advance or to hope to find a free walking tour when you’re in Malaga
+It’s possible to book a variety of interesting tours in advance:

-📍 Walking tour around the historic centre of Málaga
+👣 Book a free walking tour around the historic centre of Málaga with GuruWalk

-📍 Segway tours – these can even go up as far as the castle
+📍 Go wild and book a segway tour – these can even go up as far as the castle

-TOP TIP: I highly recommend visiting the excellent City of Málaga Museum in the morning of your first day in Málaga.
+TOP TIP: If you enjoy museums then I highly recommend visiting the excellent City of Málaga Museum.
 This is a small museum – one floor is dedicated to the art and one to the region’s archaeology.
 It’s an excellent way to learn more about the history of the region.
 Did you know, for example, that Málaga was named Malacca by the Phoenicians when they established the city?

 sardines on skewers cooking on a boat shaped bbq. palm trees in background